Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our detailed and all-encompassing review of the DAT Booster prep course

-We’ve tested out and reviewed a ton of different DAT prep courses at this point—Kaplan, DAT Bootcamp, Princeton Review, DAT Cracker, you name it.
+We’ve tested out and reviewed dozens of different DAT prep courses at this point—Kaplan, DAT Bootcamp, Princeton Review, DAT Cracker, you name it.
 But I have to say, after using DAT Booster, it might be my favorite, or at the very least, is right up near the top of my list.
 This course does have a few weaknesses (they all do), but by and large, I was very impressed.
 Find our full breakdown and analysis of the DAT Booster prep package below.

 Use the jump-to links above to quickly navigate this post.

 In the video above, team member John delivers our thoughts on DAT Booster’s prep course.
 Please continue reading for more detail.

 Let’s start this review by quickly discussing cost, as that’s an important factor in choosing a DAT prep course.
 DAT Booster has just one course offering, their premium membership.
 It costs $300, is good for 90 days, and gives you access to all of DAT Booster’s materials.

 Putting that in perspective, Booster is cheaper than just about every other DAT prep provider on the market, except maybe DAT Cracker.
 However, DAT Cracker is just a practice test bank, so it doesn’t really compare at all.

 When stacked up against other full prep courses, Booster is literally $1,000+ cheaper than Kaplan and Princeton Review, and a couple hundred dollars cheaper than their biggest competitor, DAT Bootcamp.
 As such, it’s a really strong value.